How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 What is the best dinner for better sleep?

 Foods that support brain activity and health will also promote better sleep.
-A nutrient-rich protocol, such as the modern hunter-gatherer protocol, is highly suitable for promoting general well-being and sound sleep.
+A nutrient-rich protocol, such as the modern hunter-gatherer protocol, is well-suited to promoting overall well-being and sound sleep.
 It includes:

 * a wide variety of vegetables, mushrooms, seeds, and nuts